Yesterday The Daily Post had a Discover Challenge called Song, and this is what it said:

 How has it changed over time?

 The song T’es Beau does not connect with me as strongly as it used to, but it is still an easy listening type song that you can listen to and relax to as it plays in the background or as you daydream.

 Sometimes I still daydream of myself or Pauline Croze or someone singing this song and playing this song on an acoustic classical guitar while sitting on the front steps of the B Auditorium building at MS University (where I went to college, but I never finished) near the flower bushes during a nice quiet sunny day during the spring as a few students and other people occasionally walk back and forth from the S Fine Arts Center building.

 Does the song’s meaning reside in the melody, the lyrics, the performer’s voice — or some other intangible element?

 I think it that it resides in all of those things, even though I do not understand most of the lyrics, and that combination creates a certain calm and relaxed mood and still somewhat reminds me of a lullaby.

-Thanks to the song T’es Beau I was introduced to Pauline Croze and her music for the first time, and that led a new favorite music artist and favorite album.
+Thanks to the song T’es Beau, I was introduced to Pauline Croze and her music for the first time, and that led to a new favorite music artist and favorite album.

-Even though I can not understand most of the lyrics to her songs, listening to Pauline Croze’s music helped me during some tough times during the years after having to dropout of college after struggling with anxiety (social anxiety disorder and generalized anxiety disorder) and depression et cetera, a dramatic change of my worldview, quitting my part-time job after a civil war (the non-violent kind) at my job that led to my anxiety levels getting too high so I quit, not having enough money to continue college, feelings of isolation and loneliness and sadness and abandonment and failure et cetera, et cetera.
+Even though I can not understand most of the lyrics to her songs, listening to Pauline Croze’s music helped me during some tough times during the years after having to drop out of college after struggling with anxiety (social anxiety disorder and generalized anxiety disorder) & depression et cetera, a dramatic change of my worldview, quitting my part-time job after a civil war (the non-violent kind) at my job that led to my anxiety levels getting too high, so I quit, not having enough money to continue college, feelings of isolation and loneliness and sadness and abandonment and failure et cetera, et cetera.